 You work night shifts and arrive home early in the morning each day.
-Just at the moment you tuck into bed for a good sleep, everyone else in your area is just waking up.
+Just at that moment you tuck into bed for a good sleep, everyone else in your area is just waking up.
 Cars on the street, parents walking kids to school, neighbours cooking breakfast and banging doors.

 If you work nights, you’ll know precisely how frustrating this all can be and how easily it can disrupt your sleep cycle.